The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 This will give you the same response as the POST call.

 :::danger
-A player can only be registern once to the game service.
+A player can only be register once to the game service.
 After that you can either use the **GET** call to refetch the `bearerToken` or purge the database to re-register.
-If you try to re-register after you already registert first, you will get an error massege.
+If you try to re-register after you already register first, you will get an error massage.
 :::

 ## 2. Join player to game